 Make certain that you have chosen either Tech-Student or Tech-Staff to log into.
 If you still can't access our databases, please contact us at firstname.lastname@example.org.

-All fines should be paid at the Oregon Tech Cashier's Office on the first floor of Snell Hall in Klamath Falls, Room 130 in Wilsonville, or through CASHNet.
+All fines should be paid at the Oregon Tech Cashier's Office on the first floor of Snell Hall in Klamath Falls, Room 130 on the Portland-Metro Campus, or through CASHNet.

 The library can assist you in determining the reason for the fines, but the Cashier's Office handles all of the money.